Advice For A Great Grand Canyon Family Trip

 Day 2: Bright Angel Trail and Desert View Drive

 We knew we couldn’t hike all the way to the bottom of the Canyon, but wanted the experience of hiking down into it a bit.
-We began in the morning on the popular Bright Angel trail.
-It can take up to twice as long to hike up as it does to go down, and the lower you go the steeper the trail seems to get (plus you’ll stop for photos a lot).
+We began in the morning by hiking the Bright Angel trail.
+It can take up to twice as long to hike up this popular trail as it does to go down, and the lower you go the steeper the trail seems to get (plus you’ll stop for photos a lot).
 So we hiked about 30 minutes down, and an hour back, which seemed like just the right amount of exertion for all of us.

 Tip: A few minutes in to your hike you walk through a small tunnel where lots of people stop for photos.
 When you go through the tunnel look up about 25 feet high, about 30 to 40 feet from the tunnel, you’ll see some native American drawings in the rocks.
 They were hard to make out with the naked eye so this is just one of the moments when you’ll use those binoculars.